 The 4th edition of the 3D Bioprinting Conference will take place on January 31, 2017, at MECC Maastricht, The Netherlands.

-The 3D Bioprinting Conference was part of the 3D Medical Expo.
-The event included a two-day exhibition and three other conferences besides the 3D Bioprinting:
+The conference is part of the 3D Medical Expo, an event that includes a two-day exhibition and three other conferences besides the 3D Bioprinting:

 Find more about the 2016 edition!

 Who should attend?

 The conference is of interest for any person involved in health care innovation, from surgeon to biomedical engineer, from researcher to dentist and from hardware manufacturer to bio medical material researcher.

 Fast facts about the importance of 3D Bioprinting

 3D printing is becoming increasingly implemented in the operating room, with surgeons turning to the technology to create tailor-made implants for their patients.
 Several uses of the technology are already generating revenue as viable medical businesses, like dental applications, prosthetics and hearing devices.